Top 10 Crypto TikToks to Follow: Memes, Education & More

 TikTok’s runaway success also had other worried, most notably former president Donald Trump, who tried to ban both it and WeChat (another insanely popular Chinese app) last year.
 This was in response to ByteDance’s alleged links to the Chinese Communist Party and would only be reversed if TikTok were bought by an American company.
 A US judge blocked the ban and, with Trump now gone from both the White House and social media, it looks unlikely to go ahead.

 As with Instagram, TikTok can be harnessed by its users to make money and its biggest stars are already cashing in.
 Users with high numbers of followers can monetise their accounts through brand sponsorship, advertising, donations from fans and influencer campaigns.
 TikTok has, in its short life, become about a lot more than lip-synching, dancing videos and cat memes (though there are still plenty of all of those).

-The pandemic and its attendant lockdowns have undeniably been good for TikTok’s business.
-Millions of people trapped indoors with little to do and time to kill.
-Young people unable to go to school or newly-unemployed, many of them looking for a way to earn a living as well as something to banish the boredom.
+The pandemic and its attendant lockdowns had undeniably been good for TikTok's business.
+Millions of people who were trapped indoors with little to do and time to kill.
+Young people unable to go to school or newly unemployed, many of them looking for a way to earn a living as well as something to banish the boredom.
 TikTok has stepped up to fill the breach and is doing rather well out of its captive audience.

 TikTok and Crypto